-WDtS Mattapan: Black Comics and Sequential Art
+WDtS Mattapan: Black Comics and Sequential Art - Remote!

+As part of GrubStreet's Write Down the Street community program, writers based near the Egleston or Mattapan Branches of the Boston Public Library can take this drop-in class.
 In Frances Gateward and John Jenning’s The Blacker the Ink: Constructions of Black Identity in Comics and Sequential Art, the duo writes that “because the black body has been historically linked to physicality and not intelligence, the depictions of Black superheroes already have inherent issues built into the very conventions of the genre.”

 And yet, Chris Claremont, writer for Marvel Comic’s X-Men series said that, after some time passed following their assassinations, a “Malcolm X-Martin Luther King-Mandela resonance came into” inspiring the heroic adventures in the comics, because the stories of their lives “just fit.”